isxuowo/mcwiki/API.md

 ### Liquids
 ```
-For more information, see
+For more information, see: https://github.com/ICY105/Mechanization/wiki/API#liquid-mechanics
-liquid_accept: run when checking if a custom block can accept a liquid
+liquid_accept: runs as a block when attempting to add a liquid, should return how much liquid was accepted (can be 0)
+liquid_send: runs as a block when attempting to extract a liquid, should return a liquid (if available) and the amount available.
+liquid_pipe_can_send: runs as a block when a pipe is placed next to it, should return if it can send liquid on the side the pipe is attached to
+liquid_pipe_can_accept: runs as a block when a pipe is placed next to it, should return if it can accept liquid on the side the pipe is attached to
 ```

+# Data Tracking

 ### Machine Tags
 These are entity tags (ie. `tag add @s mech_no_upgrade`).
 Some states are tracked using tags.